i-am-ravi-prakash/leanrning/java/inheritance.md

 }
 ```

-**NOTE**: Multiple inheritance is not supported in Java.
+**NOTE**: Multiple inheritance is not supported in Java wrt class but it's allowed wrt interface.

-3. **Heirarchical inheritance**: When there is a heirarchy of inheritance, it's called multi-level inheritance.
+3. **Heirarchical inheritance**: When there is a heirarchy of inheritance.

 ```
 class A {